hawtio/website/src/docs/get-started.md

     java -jar hawtio-app-2.0.2.jar

-Note: If you launch hawt.io with Java 9, add the specified modules to avoid errors on startup and allow attaching to other Java processes:
+Note: If you launch Hawtio with Java 9+, add the specified modules to avoid errors on startup and allow attaching to other Java processes:

     java --add-modules jdk.attach,java.xml.bind -jar hawtio-app-2.0.2.jar